symfony/symfony-docs/configuration.rst

 * :ref:`Encrypt the value as a secret <configuration-secrets>`;
 * Set the value as a real environment variable in your shell or your web server.

-It is possible to define an env var default value by defining a parameter with the same name.
-In the following example, we define a default value for the ``SECRET`` env var if it has not been defined anywhere:
+If your application tries to use an env var that hasn't been defined, you'll see an exception.
+You can prevent that by defining a default value for the env var.
+To do so, define a parameter with the same name as the env var using this syntax:

 .. configuration-block::